frantzalexander/California-Housing-Repo/README.md

 - Determine the feature importances.

 ## Results
+- The house price distribution was bimodal.
+    - This indicates that the target feature consists of two groups with different characteristics.
 - The Training Mean Absolute Error: 52050.32
 - The Test Mean Absolute Error: 54180.78
 - The most valuable neighborhoods were in cities especially along the coastline.